seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part12-Building-Invoices.md

 ### 3. Build the invoice creation form page

-Create the subfolder src/app/dashboard/invoices/new/, and inside it, page.tsx:
+Create the subfolder `src/app/dashboard/invoices/new/`, and inside it, `page.tsx`:

 ```tsx
 import { auth } from "@clerk/nextjs/server";